isotoma/isotoma.recipe.depcheck/README.rst

 executable
-    A list of one or more paths to files that must be executable locale-file
+    A list of one or more paths to files that must be executable directory
+    A list of one or more paths to inodes that must exist and be directories file
+    A list of one or more paths to inodes that must exist and be files locale-file
     The name of a file on disk to look for locales in (defaults to the Ubuntu location) locale